How will the Spring Statement 2025 impact my mortgage?

 Changes to ISAs

-Rumours are already starting to swirl that the Chancellor may announce changes to individual savings accounts (ISAs).
-What this looks like and who is likely to be affected is yet to be confirmed, but it’s thought the Chancellor may wish to encourage investing by encouraging Brits to select stocks and shares ISAs.
+Rumours swirled ahead of the Spring Statement that the Chancellor may announce changes to individual savings accounts (ISAs).
+It was thought that the Chancellor may try to encourage investing by encouraging Brits to select stocks and shares ISAs.

 Currently, individuals can deposit up to £20,000 into an ISA, and any gains generated are tax-free.
 There’s talk in the industry that the maximum amount you can pay into a cash ISA may be cut from £20,000 down to as low as £4,000.
 Lenders are already weighing in on this, with Tom Riley, director of retail products at Nationwide, stating that limiting cash ISAs could have a knock-on impact on first-time buyers as financial organisations use the deposits to fund key mortgage products.